WONDERlust91/Note/posts/speaking/2024_IELTS_Simon_Speaking.md

 ### Questions that don't fit into these 6 main topic areas

-Examples
+Examples:

 1. Describe an important choice that you had to make
 2. Describe an idea you had for improving something at work or college
 3. Describe a competition that you took part in
 4. Describe a meeting that you went to at work, college or school
 5. Describe a time when you were asked for your opinion in a survey
 6. Describe a journey that you remember well
 7. Describe an open-air or street market that you enjoyed visiting
 8. Describe a shop near where you live that you sometimes use
 9. Describe a conflict that you had, or a time when you became angry
 10. Describe a beautiful sky that you enjoyed looking at
 11. Describe an interesting story that someone told you
 12. Describe a law in your country that you think is good
 13. Describe a local news story that people in your area found interesting
 14. Describe a time when you were stuck in traffic or delayed when travelling
 15. Describe a time when you helped someone

-Advice
+Advice:

-2 things that you can do:
+2 things that you can do

 1. Adapt your ideas from a main topic
    - competition - sport (activity topic)
    - journey - place you visited
    - shop - object or favourite